reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

-# How to buy
+# How to Buy

 `(steps: 10, time: 5')`

 Buying NFTs may seem confusing at first, but once you learn the basics, it gets simpler.
-RPS Fam want to make this process as easy and straightforward as possible, so we have created the ultimate step-by-step guide:
+We want to make this process as easy and straightforward as possible, so we have created the ultimate step-by-step 'How to Buy' guide:

 1. [Open OpenSea](https://opensea.io/collection/reggaetonpunkstars) in your browser.